rafalp/Misago/dev-docs/plugins/hooks/check-change-thread-solution-permission-hook.md

 # `check_change_thread_solution_permission_hook`

-This hook wraps a standard Misago function used to check whether the user has permission to change the thread’s solution to a new post.
+This hook wraps the standard Misago function used to check whether the user has permission to change the thread’s solution to a new post.
 Raises `PermissionDenied` with an error message if they don't.

 ## Location